-We have performed over 2,800 transplant operations since Professor Sir Magdi Yacoub carried out the first heart transplant at Harefield in 1980.
+We have performed almost 3,000 transplant operations since Professor Sir Magdi Yacoub carried out the first heart transplant at Harefield in 1980.

 He also performed the UK's first double heart / lung transplant in 1983, following which a further 471 heart / lung transplants have been carried out by our surgeons.

 Harefield hospital has the UK's largest ventricular assist device (VAD or 'artificial heart') service.
 Many patients receive VADs while they wait for a transplant and we have the largest population of patients 'bridged' to transplant with an artificial heart in the UK.